ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 Next, I used **UPDATE** and **SET** to add a label to to this column if the Project name included specific **substrings**.
 Here is the an example of the query I used for "health".
 ![Alt Text](/assets/images/carbon8.png){: width="500" }
+*Adding project categories*

-I repeated this step for education, disaster relief or resilience, water supply & sanitation, health, roads, and agriculture.
+I **repeated** this step for education, disaster relief or resilience, water supply & sanitation, health, roads, and agriculture.

 ![Alt Text](/assets/images/addcolumn.png){: width="600" }
+*Project Names with Project Categories*

-I used the following query to sort the categories in descending order:
+I used the following query to **sort** the categories in descending order:
 ![Alt Text](/assets/images/carbon9.png){: width="500" }
 *Category Sorting*